nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 `ViewCommand` and `ListCommand`.

 #### Implementation
-The class and commands are re-used from the `AddressBook3`'s `Person` class.
+The class and commands are re-used from the `AddressBook Level-3`'s `Person` class.

 ![Class Diagram of Tutor](images/TutorClassDiagram.png)